 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-There is a high percentage of students who completed their grade 12, and we have to make sure that they are provided employment.
+There are a high percentage of students who completed their grade 12 and we have to make sure that they are provided employment.
 The parents urge their children to make sure that they complete their education and then they enter the labour market.
 There is absolutely nothing available workwise.
 I think it would be appropriate for the government to look at this working at home.
 That's why we urge our students to complete their education.

 As I indicated earlier, COVID arrived and we started working at home and looked at new alternative ways to provide the services and the programs outside of the office environment.
-We have entered, if you have internet, if you have a laptop, and if you have a phone then you are already connected to the government system.
+If you have Internet, if you have a laptop, and if you have a phone, then you are already connected to the government system.
 I would like you to look at it.
 Thank you, Mr. Speaker.